‘Bachelor In Paradise’ Star Derek Peth Seemingly Gets ‘The Bachelor’ Bid From Colton Underwood

 And at this point in BiP, many fans are hoping that Peth will go on to become the next Bachelor.
 They took to his newest Instagram post to share their thoughts on the matter.

-In particular, a comment by prior Bachelor star, Colton Underwood, received over 2,400 likes.
+In particular, a comment by prior Bachelor star Colton Underwood received over 2,400 likes.

 “You have the bachelor ‘look off in the distance and pretend to think hard’ thing down already!” he exclaimed.